Omkar4682/Portfolio/README.md

 * 🌱 Currently learning Django  and Advanced Backend Development and API Development
 * 🗄️ Strong understanding of MySQL and Database Design
 * 🔧 Experience building CRUD Applications and REST APIs
-* 🎯 Goal: Become a Professional Python Backend Developer
+* 🎯 Goal: Become a Professional Python Full Stack Developer and growing knowledge in AI  and ML

 ---

 ## 🛠️ Technical Skills